Date of the trip: 11th Jan 2020 to 13th Jan 2020

 :Day 02 – 12th Jan 2020 – Sunday:

-Our sun rose early this day.
+We rose with the sun this day.
 As others decided to sleep in, me, Sunny, my parents & brother decided to go for a morning walk in the gardens of Victoria Memorial.
 The cold wind from the side of the river Hoogly freshened us up instantly.
 The tea stalls on our way had just started to put up water for boiling for their first round of sales.
 After a 5 min walk from where we were, we entered the back gate.
 Sun was still hidden behind the morning haze and a subtle golden light was hitting the angel on top of the large white dome in the center of the garden.

 Although Taj mahal has no comparison, the first view of Victoria memorial in the morning sun was a sharp reminder of my recent visit to the king of mahals last month.
 Victoria memorial, constructed to commemorate the death of Queen Victoria in the colonial era is now one of the best kept museums of India and has its own unmatchable charm.